SystemsApproach/book/README.rst

 content: updating what’s already there, expanding it to cover new topics, and augmenting the text with additional teaching collateral.

-We will initially play an editorial role (curating and wordsmithing) for contributions that come back, but our plan is to share ownership of the project with others committed to its success.

-And if you make use of this work, the attribution should include the following information:
+If you make use of this work, the attribution should include the following information:

 |  Title: *Computer Networks: A Systems Approach*